MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 1. In the **Suggested keywords and description (preview)** dialog, do the following:

    - Select the keywords that you want to add to your keywords list.
-The keywords will be added to the **Keywords** field.
+The keywords get added to the **Keywords** field.
    - Select **Insert suggested description**.
 The description gets added to the **Description** field.

     :::image type="content" source="media/v9-suggested-keywords-description-dialog.png" alt-text="Screenshot showing a Keyword field containing keywords that were selected from the list of suggested keywords below it.":::